ruilvo/FCUP_Thesis_LaTeX/Front/README.md

 ```
 in the workspace root to generate the output pdf.
 Due to the use of external fonts, compilation may take more than a full minute.

-Alternatively, a simpler way would be to use the online service like [**ShareLaTeX**](https://www.sharelatex.com) to obtain the layout pages.
-Download a copy of the repository under _Clone or download > Download ZIP_.
-Then, in ShareLaTeX website, import the downloaded .zip file in _New project > Upload project_, making sure that that the compiler is set to _XeLaTeX_ under _Menu > Settings_.

 ## Contents